 Inventories of consumable well supplies are stated at the lower of cost and net realizable value, cost being determined on a weighted average cost basis.
 Net realizable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.
 Inventories of hydrocarbons are stated at the lower of cost and net realizable value.
 Under or overlifted positions of hydrocarbons are valued at market prices prevailing at the balance sheet date.
-An underlift of production from a field is included in the current receivables and valued at the reporting date spot price or prevailing contract price and an overlift of production from a field is included in the over or underlift position is reflected in the income statement as revenue.
+An underlift of production from a field is included in the current receivables and valued at the reporting date spot price or prevailing contract price and an overlift of production from a field is included in the current liabilities and valued at the reporting date spot price or prevailing contract price.
+A change in the over or underlift position is reflected in the income statement as revenue.